ankitects/anki-manual/src/preferences.md

 Useful to know how far in the future your cards are being pushed.

 **Spacebar (or enter) also answers card**\
-Defines whether a press on the space bar (or the enter key) also answers card.
+Defines whether a press on the space bar (or the enter key) also answers cards.

 ## Editing